Coded Plastic Materials

 Therefore:

-Identify the material of every single thing manufactured from plastic with a code.
+Identify the material of every single thing manufactured from plastic with its resin code.
 The code can be embossed or printed as long as it survives its life cycle to the recycling center.
-The US codes are a start; an international standard is needed.

 Successor Patterns